 A dismounted Union trooper fatally wounds J.E.B.
-Stuart, one of the most colorful generals of the South, at the Battle of Yellow Tavern, just six miles north of Richmond, Virginia.
+Stuart, one of the most well-known generals of the South, at the Battle of Yellow Tavern, just six miles north of Richmond, Virginia.
 The 31-year-old Stuart died the next day.

 During the 1864 spring campaign in Virginia, Union General Ulysses S. Grant applied constant pressure on Robert E. Lee’s Army of Northern Virginia.
 In early May, the two armies clashed at the Wilderness and again at Spotsylvania Court House, Virginia, as they lurched southward toward Richmond.
 Meanwhile, Grant sent General Phil Sheridan and his cavalry on a raid deep behind Confederate lines.
 The plan was to cut Lee’s supply line and force him out of the trenches in retreat.
 Sheridan’s troops wreaked havoc on the Rebel rear as they tore up railroad tracks, destroyed supply depots, and held off the Confederate cavalry in several engagements, including the Battle of Yellow Tavern.